Keyboard | Piano Essentials

 Other Auxiliaries: Upright piano, and spinet piano, toy piano, tack piano, fortepiano (historical)

-The Concert Grand Piano.
 The piano is a percussion mechanism masquerading as a sustaining, lyric instrument.
 Considering the tremendous amount of music written for it, thoroughly convincing in all manner of styles and characters, this masquerade is conspicuously successful.
 The instrument is so famously sensitive and personal it is counter-intuitive to consider the fact that the performer actually has no direct contact with the strings or the hammers that strike them at the time the tone is produced.
 Felt hammers are thrown freely at the strings by the keyboard mechanism; the only thing the performer can control is the velocity at which the hammers are launched, and how long the resulting tone is allowed to ring.
 Miraculously, the tone’s decay throughout the lower two-thirds of the instrument’s range is so unnaturally slow that the percussive aspect of tone production is effectively suppressed at dynamic levels below ff.
 The sensitivity of a well-regulated action can translate the slightest variables of the performer’s touch into distinctly perceptible color modulations.

 Fig. 1: The speed of the decay of a piano tone in relationship to dynamic level of attack.

 The piano tone in the lower and middle registers decays very rapidly at louder dynamic levels; the decay is slower and slower as the dynamic level decreases.
 As a result, the dynamic level at which any note is played is directly proportional to the degree of accent heard in the note’s dynamic envelope.
 The long decay of the piano’s tone makes control of a note’s duration far more significant than on any other percussion instrument.
 A set of dampers, one for each pitch, rests on the strings; each damper is raised by depressing the key (in tandem with the launching of the hammer), and is dropped on the string as the key is released.
-The strings of the top octave and a half or so do not have dampers; the top damper note on small grands is usually E∫6; on concert grands, dampers may run up to G6.
+The strings of the top octave and a half or so do not have dampers; the top damper note on small grands is usually Eb6; on concert grands, dampers may run up to G6.
 The piano’s dampers are very effective, so it is possible to play a sharp staccato, even on the heaviest low strings.
-The efficiency of the dampers, along with the piano’s slow decay, makes subtle shadings of articulations a very expressive color resource for the piano, a resource which is all too often lost due to overuse of the damper pedal.
+The efficiency of the dampers, along with the piano’s slow decay, makes subtle shadings of articulations a very expressive colour resource for the piano, a resource which is all too often lost due to overuse of the damper pedal.

 The entire assemblage of dampers can be raised as a unit by the rightmost pedal, the damper pedal.
 (Avoid the confusing term “sustaining pedal.”)
-The single word ‘pedal” used without a modifier always means the “damper pedal” in piano terminology.
+The single word “pedal” used without a modifier always means the “damper pedal” in piano terminology.
 This raising of the dampers not only allows played notes to ring indefinitely, but also allows all the strings of the instrument to ring in sympathetic vibration with the struck strings, adding reinforcement and ambience to the sound.
-Unlike the una corda pedal, the damper pedal can be used in differing degrees of engagement (the term “half-pedal” actually covers a wide range of possibilities), and extremely subtle timings of its engagement are release (both when it is depressed or released, and how long it is depressed or released) can have a telling impact on the texture and sonority.
+Unlike the una corda pedal, the damper pedal can be used in differing degrees of engagement (the term “half-pedal” actually covers a wide range of possibilities), and extremely subtle timings of its engagement and release (both when it is depressed or released, and how long it is depressed or released) can have a telling impact on the texture and sonority.
 For a composer, attempting to indicate this subtlety can be a notational nightmare.
 Pedaling instructions are best given in broad strokes (for example, “no pedal,” “with some pedal,” “discreet pedal for legato only,” “drenched with pedal”).
 Players will naturally add pedal if pedaling is not marked.
 Sporadic specific indications can be used without necessitating that level of detail for the entire work, but the return to less precise pedal indications should be indicated by some broad term, such as “pedal simile” or one of those given above.
 Notating the duration of pedaled notes with longer note values, actual ties, or open-ended ties will hopelessly clutter a score if used consistently, but these are occasionally warranted as courtesy markings.
 There are several accepted ways of marking specific damper pedaling; we recommend the one given in this example.

 The middle pedal, best identified as the sostenuto pedal, is reliably present on most grand pianos in North America, and is becoming more prevalent overseas.
 This is a wonderfully useful device, not always well understood by pianists and composers.
 The sostenuto pedal controls a lever that grabs and holds in a raised position only those dampers that are raised from the strings at the time the sostenuto pedal is depressed.
 (These dampers may be raised by the natural process of playing and holding a note, a series of notes, or a chord, or by depressing the keys silently to prepare for the sostenuto pedal.)
 These pitches will sustain through their natural decay, or ring freely if struck for as long as the sostenuto pedal is depressed.
 At the same time, all the other pitches on the instrument may be played with their durations controlled by their dampers or the damper pedal (the dampers selected by the sostenuto pedal will remain independently raised as the damper pedal is raised and lowered).
 Obviously, depressing the sostenuto while damper pedal is depressed simply duplicates the damper pedal, so a moment must be chosen for invoking the sostenuto pedal when the damper pedal is up.
 The sostenuto pedal is most commonly used to sustain a pedal tone or pedal harmony through pedal changes or an otherwise dry texture.
 For example: